awsdocs/aws-doc-sdk-examples/cpp/README.rst

 [this GitHub issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/4133)
 for more information.

-Automated Tests
+Automated tests
 ===================

-The automated tests for C++ examples can be run using the python script, [run_automated_tests.py](run_automated_tests.py).
+The automated tests for C++ examples can be run using the Python script [run_automated_tests.py](run_automated_tests.py).
 The script contains instructions for its use.

 For information about the dependencies needed to run the examples, see the [DockerFile](Dockerfile).